 Knowing where to look can sometimes be the most difficult part of research.
 This presentation is filled with stories and examples of the often unknown, unfound, and unused death documents.

 18. Searching Newspapers: Tips, Tricks, Sites and Context

 An up-to-date presentation of tips, tricks, and techniques using newspapers in our research.
 Several case examples are included as to the value of newspapers in our research as well as an online search of a variety of free newspaper search sites.
 This presentation will instruct and entertain every researcher.

-Obituaries can be an amazing source of information with multiple leads for further genealogical research.
+Obituaries can be an amazing source of information revealing multiple leads for further genealogical research.
 In this presentation several obituaries are examined and analyzed for further research possibilities.
-A fun group activity concludes this presentation.
+An optional fun group activity concludes this presentation.

 This presentation offers abundant tips, tricks, and examples for a researcher who’s looking for answers far from home and are not online.
 Often underused research and resource opportunities are just an email away—and sometimes still a phone call away!
 The techniques presented here often provide successful means to resolving the mysteries of our ancestors using both online sites and offline sources for information.

 21. Chasing the Children to Find the Father’s Lineage: A Strategy with Stories